 Leader: Sergey Mironov

-A Just Russia, also translated as ‘Fair Russia’, was created in 2007, through a merger of three political organisations: Rodina (Motherland), the Russian Pensioners’ Party and the Russian Party of Life.
-The party is led by Sergey Mironov.
-A Just Russia is a leftist social democratic party and sees itself as the alternative to United Russia.
+A Just Russia, also translated as ‘Fair Russia’, was created in 2006, through a merger of three political organisations: Rodina (Motherland), the Russian Pensioners’ Party and the Russian Party of Life.
+A Just Russia is a leftist social democratic party and plays its role as an alternative to United Russia, Communist Party or Liberal Democratic Party of Russia.
 In the 2010 regional elections they received an average vote of 15%.
 In the parliamentary elections in December 2011 A Just Russia garnered 64 seats in the State Duma.

 Leader: Vladimir Putin